 NOTE 5: The MC service client 1 need not initiate a group call.
 For example, the MC service client can be configured to only allow alerts or the MC service user can choose not to make an MC service emergency group call.

 NOTE 6: It is configured whether MC service client 1 automatically triggers a subsequent MC service emergency group call.

-Editor's note: How emergency alert is synchronized between MC services is FFS.
+NOTE 7: How the emergency alert is synchronized between MC services is out of scope of the present document.